budget charging electronics ev

 Smart Charging Habits for Long-Term Savings

-Beyond the hardware, your habits play a huge role in charg-ing costs and device longevity.
+Beyond the hardware, your habits play a huge role in charging costs and device longevity.
 One of the most effective habits is to avoid ‘trickle charging’ or keeping devices plugged in 24/7 once they reach 100%.
 While modern devices have circuitry to prevent overcharging, constantly topping off the battery can generate heat and degrade battery health over the long term, potentially leading to earlier replacement needs.

 For smartphones and laptops, aiming to keep the battery between 20% and 80% is often recommended for optimal battery health.
 This means unplugging your device once it’s fully charged and only plugging it in when it gets low.
 For EVs, this translates to using scheduled charging to finish just before you need the car, rather than leaving it plugged in all night after it’s already full.
 This small behavioral shift can extend the lifespan of your batteries, saving you money on replacements down the line.
-According to a study by the Battery University, charging to 100% versus 80% can reduce battery lifespan by up to 50% in some lithium-ion chemistries.
+According to studies by Battery University, charging to 100% versus 80% can reduce battery lifespan by up to 50% in some lithium-ion chemistries.
 This highlights the tangible benefit of smart charging habits.

 When to Invest in Premium Chargers (and When Not To)